simonholliday/BirdNET-Py/README.md

 ### Detections

-The *Detections* object is a namedtuple defined as follows:
+The *Detection* object is a namedtuple defined as follows:

 ```
 Detection = collections.namedtuple('Detection', ['index', 'english_name', 'latin_name', 'confidence'])